-In certain cases, an issuer seeking a revocation order may consider that the length of time that has elapsed since the date of the CTO may make the preparation and filing of all outstanding disclosure difficult, or of limited use to investors.
-This may particularly apply to disclosure for older periods, or periods prior to a significant change in the issuer's business.
+In certain cases, an issuer seeking a revocation order may consider that the length of time that has elapsed since the date of the CTO may make the preparation and filing of all outstanding disclosure impractical, or of limited use to investors.
+This may particularly apply to disclosure for periods that ended more than three years before the date of the application, or periods prior to a significant change in the issuer's business.
 An issuer seeking a revocation order in these circumstances should make detailed submissions explaining its position.
 In appropriate cases, we will consider whether the filing of certain outstanding disclosure might not be necessary as a precondition of a revocation order.
 The factors we may consider include:

-- age of information to be contained in the filing information from older periods may be less relevant than information from more recent periods; - (b) access to records lack of access to records may hinder compliance with some filing requirements; - (c) activity during the period if an issuer was inactive or changed its business during a certain period, disclosure of information from or prior to this period may be less relevant; - (d) length of time the CTO has been in effect; - (e) changes to issuer's management; and - (f) whether the historical disclosure relates to significant transactions or litigation.
+- age of information to be contained in the continuous disclosure filing information from older periods may be less relevant than information from more recent periods; - (b) access to records lack of access to records may hinder compliance with some filing requirements; - (c) activity during the period if an issuer was inactive or changed its business at any time while it was cease-traded, disclosure of information from or prior to this time may be less relevant; - (d) length of time the CTO has been in effect; and - (e) whether the historical disclosure relates to significant transactions or litigation.

-However, we generally consider that disclosure for periods within the most recent three financial years of the issuer is useful information for investors.
+We generally consider that disclosure for periods within the most recent three financial years of the issuer provides useful information for investors.
 We generally do not consider the time and cost required to prepare disclosure to be a compelling factor in our determination of the disclosure to be provided in connection with an application to revoke a CTO.